Make Existing Glass Safe For Birds

 Acopian BirdSavers

 Pre-spaced paracord attachment that hangs down over glass.
 Options range from DIY to commercial installations.
+Option to make removable.
 Some sizes may require professional installation.

 Feather Friendly Film

 Rolls of patterned vinyl in various sizes, colors, and patterns.
-Options range from small-scale to large-scale installations.
+Options range from small-scale to large-scale.
+Also offer ABC Bird Tape to make your own pattern.
 Some sizes may require professional installation.

 SOLYX Films